- The capacity to recover quickly from difficulties; toughness.

 And there you go!
 You lack discipline.

-Professor Steven Peters explains the subconscious brain, as the Chimp is his best selling book The Chimp Paradox.
+Professor Steven Peters explains the subconscious brain, as the Chimp is his best-selling book The Chimp Paradox.
 The chimp is stronger than the human and more mischievous.
 The author explains that the way to free up this discipline you want is to take care of the Chimp in safe ways.
-Not to bottle it up and then let it run wild on a rampage!
+Not to bottle it up and then let it run wild in a rampage!

 Here are 4 ways that you might have your chimp bottled up in your work, relationship, and financial life which leaves you with the chimp ready to kick your ass by the time it comes to training and nutrition discipline.

-Jeffery & Noreen Wilbert wrote their book Fattitudes explaining that these 4 areas take energy from your conscious brain and giving the chimp licence to rampage.
+Jeffery & Noreen Wilbert wrote their book Fattitudes explaining that these 4 areas take energy from your conscious brain and giving the chimp license to rampage.

 - Expressing Your Feelings – The more you hide your feelings the more you suppress the chimp, and it’s only a matter of time before it starts to rattle the cage.

-- Assertiveness – The more we say yes to work, family, and financial commitments the less you leave energy for a subconscious “yes” your intended healthy lifestyle habits.
+- Assertiveness – The more you say yes to work, family, and financial commitments the less you leave energy for a subconscious “yes” to your intended healthy lifestyle habits.

 - Time Management – All the things we have said yes to or just didn’t say no to (the same thing) mount up to limit our willpower and disciple reserves.